begmuhommet/low-ops-docs/docs/how-to/offboard-application.md

 ![](../assets/offboarding2.png)

-3. A pop-up window will appear, click `OK` to delete the application.
+3. A pop-up window will appear, click `Confirm` to delete the application.